Aiven-Open/klaw/README.md

 ## Features:

 - Topics (approval): Create, Update, Delete, Promote
-  - React UI - New look and feel for Browse topics, Create topic Request
+  - React UI - New look and feel for Browse topics, Create topic Request, Acl Request, Schema Request and Connector Request
-  - React UI - New look and feel for Approving topics, ACLs, Schemas
+  - React UI - New look and feel for Approving Topics, ACLs, Schemas and Connectors
-  - React UI - New look and feel for viewing 'My team's Requests' for topics, ACLs and Schemas
+  - React UI - New look and feel for viewing 'My team's Requests' for topics, ACLs, Schemas and Connectors

 - Acls (approval):  Create,Delete
   - React UI - Create Acl Request